xrettle/WFGY/ProblemMap/Atlas/patch-governance-v1.md

 This file defines the first formal governance rules for patching the Atlas system.

 How to use this file:
-1. Read this file after understanding the frozen atlas core and current patch-wave state.
+1. Read this file after understanding the frozen Atlas core and current patch-wave state.
 2. Use this page to understand how future changes should be added without silently rewriting the system.
 3. Treat this document as the governance layer for patch growth, not as a full patch log.
 4. Read together with: